Artwork for podcast Top Traders Unplugged

 Ian:

-That is going to be the point at which you'll say, well, hang on a minute, this is just there's a lot of rogue elements here and unless there was something that materialized to stabilize the ship very dramatically.
+That four-way coalition that I outlined starts to fracture very dramatically and at that point I really would be selling the dollar.
+That is going to be the point at which you'll say, well, hang on a minute, there's a lot of rogue elements here and unless there was something that materialized to stabilize the ship very dramatically.
 So that to me seems to be one of the biggest gray swans out there.

 Intro:

+Imagine spending an hour with the world's greatest traders.
+Imagine learning from their experiences, their successes and their failures.
+Imagine no more.
 Welcome to Top Traders Unplugged, the place where you can learn from the best hedge fund managers in the world so you can take your manager due diligence or investment career to the next level.

-Also understand that there's a significant risk of financial loss with all investment strategies and you need to request and understand the specific risks from the investment manager about their product before you make investment decisions.
+Before we begin today's conversation, remember to keep two things in mind, all the discussion we'll have about investment performance is about the past and past performance does not guarantee or even infer anything about future performance.
+Also understand that there's a significant risk of financial loss with all investment strategies and you need to request and understand the specific risks from the investment manager about their products before you make investment decisions.
 Here's your host, veteran hedge fund manager Niels Kaastrup-Larsen.

 Niels:

+Welcome and welcome back to another conversation in our series of episodes that focuses on markets and investing from a global macro perspective.
 This is a series that I not only find incredibly interesting as well as intellectually challenging, but also very important given where we are in the global economy and the geopolitical cycle.

-We want to dig deep into the minds of some of the most prominent experts to help us better understand what this new global macro driven world may look like.
+We want to dig deep into the minds of some of the most prominent experts to help us better understand what this new global macro-driven world may look like.
 We want to explore their perspectives on a host of game changing issues and hopefully dig out nuances in their work through meaningful conversations.

 Please enjoy today's episode hosted by Alan Dunne.